iburyl/bautils/README.md

 # BansheeLab.app

-A web-based bioacoustics analysis tool for studying bat echolocation calls.

-## Overview

-[BansheeLab.app](https:://BansheeLab.app) is a web application designed for analyzing and inspection of bird and bat calls.
+[BansheeLab.app](https:://BansheeLab.app) is a web-based bioacoustics analysis tool for studying bird and bat calls.

 ## Features